SplittyDev/cra-template/README.md

   import MyComponent from 'components/MyComponent' import MyPage from 'pages/MyPage'
   ```
-- This template provides a basic `.editorconfig` file
+- Provides a basic `.editorconfig` file
+- Includes a basic routing skeleton in `src/App.js`
+- Includes a default `Page` component for consistent page styling

 ## Project Structure